slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"Intelligence is curiosity.
 It is that and only that.
 If you are curious, you are intelligent.
 If you are not curious, you are not intelligent.
 In fact, politically correct be damned, I will say it straight: A general lack of curiosity is a general lack of intelligence.
-I will even go so far as to say that a general lack of curiosity is the worst of all traits."
+I will even go so far as to say that a general lack of curiosity is the worst of all traits." (...)
--- Zan Perrion*
-> *"Curiosity is a form of creation."
+*"Curiosity is a form of creation."
 -- Zan Perrion*
 -->